cilium/cilium/Documentation/troubleshooting.rst

 * ``cilium service list``
 * ...

-Cluster-wide Debugging Tool
+Cluster Diagnosis Tool
 ===========================
-The ``clusterdebug`` tool can help identify the most commonly encountered issues in Cilium deployments.
+The ``cluster-diagnosis`` tool can help identify the most commonly encountered issues in Cilium deployments.
 The tool currently supports Kubernetes and Minikube clusters only.